transientskp/tkp/documentation/devref/database/assoc.rst

  - :py:func:`tkp.db.associations._insert_new_assocxtrsource`

 We still need to insert the 'new' sources, i.e. those extractions without an identified association.

-:py:func:`._insert_new_runcat` is run first, since the database constraints are already satisfied (pre-existent xtrsrc and dataset-id).
+:py:func:`_insert_new_runcat` is run first, since the database constraints are already satisfied (pre-existent xtrsrc and dataset-id).
 First, we pre-select those extractedsources which were discovered in the current image.
-Then we filter to just those which do not have any associations, by selecting those extractedsources listed in the image but not in the temprunningcatalog
-(A left outer join on xtrsrc where temprunningcatalog.xtrsrc is NULL).
+Then we filter to just those which do not have any associations, by selecting those extractedsources listed in the image but not in the temprunningcatalog  (A left outer join on xtrsrc where temprunningcatalog.xtrsrc is NULL).

 We initialise the averages (position, flux, etc) by pulling in the relevant values from extractedsource, and the dataset id from the image table.

-:py:func:`._insert_new_runcat_flux` performs a similar trick to select the 'new-source' extractsources, then cross-matches against the xtrsrc id to select the new runcat entries.
+:py:func:`_insert_new_runcat_flux` performs a similar trick to select the 'new-source' extractsources, then cross-matches against the xtrsrc id to select the new runcat entries.
 With these in hand it's easy to insert new runcat_flux entries, pulling in the relevant id from runningcatalog, band and stokes from image table, and flux values from extractedsource.

-:py:func:`tkp.db.associations._insert_new_runcat_skyrgn_assocs` performs
-a positional check against all known skyregions to see which regions this source lies within, and inserts links in the ``assocskyrgn`` table accordingly.
+:py:func:`_insert_new_runcat_skyrgn_assocs` performs a positional check against all known skyregions to see which regions this source lies within, and inserts links in the ``assocskyrgn`` table accordingly.

-:py:func:`._insert_new_assoc`
-Performs the same routine of grab 'new-source' entries, match new runcat entries, as  :py:func:`._insert_new_runcat_flux` - it's then trival to insert the relevant entries in assocxtrsource.
+:py:func:`_insert_new_assocxtrsource` Performs the same routine of grab 'new-source' entries, match new runcat entries, as :py:func:`_insert_new_runcat_flux` - it's then trival to insert the relevant entries in assocxtrsource.
 These are then marked as a ``type = 4`` association.

 Determine if a new source is a likely transient
 -----------------------------------------------